wyrover/Switch/README.md

 # Pcf
 Portable C++ Framework

-The Pcf Libraries are...
+#The Pcf Libraries are...

-- a collection of C++ classes libraries, similar in concept to the .NET Framework;
+- a collection of C++ classes libraries, similar to the .NET Framework;
-- focused on "internet-age" network-centric applications;
-- written in efficient, modern ANSI/ISO Standard C++ and based on the C++ Standard Library/STL;
+- written in efficient, modern C++14;
-- and highly portable and available on many different platforms;
+- and highly portable and available on many different platforms (Windows, Mac Os X, Linux);

 #Features
 - Cache framework
 - Date and Time classes
 - Delegates for events (signal/slot mechanism) and notifications